ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

     - [Filter search results](search-the-audit-log-in-security-and-compliance.md#step-3-filter-the-search-results)
     - [Export search results](search-the-audit-log-in-security-and-compliance.md#step-4-export-the-search-results-to-a-file)

-## Finding the IP address of the computer used to access a compromised account
+## Find the IP address of the computer used to access a compromised account

 The IP address corresponding to an activity performed by any user is included in most audit records.
 Information about the client used is also included in the audit record.

 Here's how to configure an audit log search query for this scenario:

-**Activities** - If relevant to your case, select a specific activity to search for.
+**Activities:** If relevant to your case, select a specific activity to search for.
 For troubleshooting compromised accounts, consider selecting the **User signed in to mailbox** activity under **Exchange mailbox activities**.
-This will return auditing records showing the IP address that was use when signing in to the mailbox.
+This returns auditing records showing the IP address that was use when signing in to the mailbox.
 Otherwise, leave this field blank to return audit records for all activities.

 > [!TIP]
 > Leaving this field blank will  return **UserLoggedIn** activities, which is an Azure Active Directory activity that indicates that someone has signed in to an Office 365 user account.
 Use filtering in the search results to display the **UserLoggedIn** audit records.

-**Start date** and **End date** - Select a date range that's applicable to your investigation.
+**Start date** and **End date:** Select a date range that's applicable to your investigation.

-**Users** - If you're investigating a compromised account, select the user whose account was compromised.
-This will return audit records for activities performed by that user account.
+**Users:** If you're investigating a compromised account, select the user whose account was compromised.
+This returns audit records for activities performed by that user account.

-**File, folder, or site** - Leave this field blank.
+**File, folder, or site:** Leave this field blank.

 After you run the search, the IP address for each activity is displayed in the **IP address** column in the search results.
 Click the record in the search results to view more detailed information on the flyout page.

-## Determining who set up email forwarding for a mailbox
+## Determine who set up email forwarding for a mailbox

 When email forwarding is configured for a mailbox, email messages that are sent to the mailbox are forwarded to another mailbox.
 Messages can be forwarded to users inside or outside of your organization.
 When email forwarding is set up on a mailbox, the underlying Exchange Online cmdlet that's used is **Set-Mailbox**.

 Here's how to configure an audit log search query for this scenario:

-**Activities** - Leave this field blank so that the search returns audit records for all activities.
+**Activities:** Leave this field blank so that the search returns audit records for all activities.
 This is necessary to return any audit records related to the **Set-Mailbox** cmdlet.

-**Start date** and **End date** - Select a date range that's applicable to your investigation.
+**Start date** and **End date:** Select a date range that's applicable to your investigation.

-**Users** - Unless you're investigating a email forwarding issue for a specific user, leave this field blank.
-This will help you identify if email forwarding was set up for any user.
+**Users:** Unless you're investigating an email forwarding issue for a specific user, leave this field blank.
+This helps you identify if email forwarding was set up for any user.

-**File, folder, or site** - Leave this field blank.
+**File, folder, or site:** Leave this field blank.

 After you run the search, click **Filter results** on the search results page.
 In the box under **Activity** column header, type **Set-Mailbox** so that only audit records related to the **Set-Mailbox** cmdlet are displayed.

 ![Filtering the results of an audit log search](media/emailforwarding1.png)

 At this point, you have to look at the details of each audit record to determine if the activity is related to email forwarding.
 Click the audit record to display the **Details** flyout page, and then click **More information**.
-The following screenshot and descriptions highlights the information that indicates email forwarding was set on the mailbox.
+The following screenshot and descriptions highlight the information that indicates email forwarding was set on the mailbox.

 ![Detailed information from the audit record](media/emailforwarding2.png)

 a.
 In the **ObjectId** field, the alias of the mailbox that email forwarding was set on is displayed.
 This mailbox is also displayed on the **Item** column in the search results page.

 b.
-In the **Parameters** field, The value *ForwardingSmtpAddress* indicates that email forward has been set on the mailbox.
+In the **Parameters** field, The value *ForwardingSmtpAddress* indicates that email forwarding was set on the mailbox.
 In this example, mail is being forwarded to the email address mike@contoso.com, which is outside of the alpinehouse.onmicrosoft.com organization.

 c.
 The *True* value for the *DeliverToMailboxAndForward* parameter indicates that a copy of message delivered to sarad@alpinehouse.onmicrosoft.com *and* is forwarded to the email address specified by the *ForwardingSmtpAddress* parameter, which in this example is mike@contoso.com.
 If the value for the *DeliverToMailboxAndForward* parameter is set to *False*, then email is only forwarded to the address specified by the *ForwardingSmtpAddress* parameter.
 It's not delivered to the mailbox specified in the **ObjectId** field.

 d.
-The **UserId** field indicates the user who set email forwarding on the mailbox specified in the **ObjectId** field field.
+The **UserId** field indicates the user who set email forwarding on the mailbox specified in the **ObjectId** field.
 This user is also displayed in the **User** column on the search results page.
 In this case, it seems that the owner of the mailbox set email forwarding on her mailbox.

 If you determine that email forwarding shouldn't be set on the mailbox, you can remove it by running the following command in Exchange Online PowerShell: